patrio4/BO6-WARZONE-Script/README.md

 https://www.autohotkey.com/download/2.0/AutoHotkey_2.0.19_setup.exe

-And then you can run the exe file
+And then you can run the BO6 Warzone AHK.exe

 This script has no problem with antivirus and anti-cheat of most games